 Unfortunately, like every other system in your home, your sump pump will need maintenance and eventually will need to be replaced.
 You will want to know the signs that your sump pump may be ready to fail so you aren’t caught off guard with a flooded basement.

 Here in Toronto, between the weather and the fact that we site on a high water table, water entering the basement is a part of life for many of us.
 And for many, the only thing keeping the basement from becoming a wet and moldy room is the sump pump.
+A sump pump is a critical piece of equipment you need to have ready to work at all times if you want to keep your basement dry.

 We highly recommend having a backup sump pump system installed, just imagine being on vacation when your sump pump decides to quit on you, but you should also be aware of signs that your sump pump may be ready to fail on you.